jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. What can you learn from this article relating to technology and infrastructure?

 Each Student will give a 1-2 minute presentation of one of their papers the following class.

-Deliverable:  Create a folder named **Chapter-02** and a sub-folder named **Presentation** under your ITMO-556 folder in your provided Github repo.
-Name the file ReadMe.md.
-In the markdown file include the topics listed above and your answers and properly mark the content up (including the question).
-Include a company logo image at the start of each case study review.

 #### Footnotes